m0dhp/rpidatv/bin/readme.txt

 downloaded from github, with alsa and omx encoder support

 ffmpeg is copied from either ffmpeg.old or ffmpeg.new depending on the setting of the beta switch.
-The ffmpeg.old is used as default after install.
+The ffmpeg.new is used as default after install (post 201707220).

 testrig is a special compiled version of rpidatvgui used for testing filter-modulator baords and is downloaded compiled.